Mikko-Finell/mad-ca/internal/sims/ecology/rules_specification.md

 3. **Lava** spreads, burns vegetation, **cools to rock**, restoring substrate.
 4. **Rain regions** drift across the map, damping fires and hastening cooling.
 5. Over many ticks, the map cycles through **growth, destruction, and renewal**, generating an emergent, believable terrain ecology.

----

-Would you like me to produce a compact **parameter table + JSON config** (ready to load into code) as the next step?